httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 Proxy clients that don't implement at least one of these two behaviors are vulnerable to a trivial request smuggling attack ({{RFC9112, Section 11.2}}).

 At the time of writing, some proxy clients are believed to be vulnerable as described.
-As a mitigation, proxy servers MUST close the underlying connection when rejecting a CONNECT request, without processing any further requests on that connection, unless the client is known to wait for a 2xx (Successful) response before forwarding TCP payload data.
+As a mitigation, proxy servers MUST close the underlying connection when rejecting a CONNECT request, without processing any further requests on that connection, unless the client is known to wait for a 2xx (Successful) response before forwarding TCP payload data (i.e., complying with item 1 above).
 This requirement applies whether or not the request includes a "close" connection option.
+Proxy servers can identify compliant clients using the request's User-Agent header field and the user-agent vendor's documentation regarding its compliance.

 Note that this mitigation will frequently impair the performance of correctly implemented clients, especially when returning a 407 (Proxy Authentication Required) response.
 This performance loss can be avoided by using HTTP/2 or HTTP/3, which are not vulnerable to this attack.